truenas/documentation/content/CORETutorials/SystemConfiguration/SettingtheSystemDataset.md

 Moving the system dataset to an encrypted pool disables that volume's passphrase capability.

 You cannot move the system dataset to a passphrase-encrypted or read-only pool.

+When moving the system dataset, TrueNAS creates a new dataset and sets it as active.
+TrueNAS does not delete the old dataset in case you moved the system dataset temporarily or need to recover the data from it.

 {{< hint type=important >}}
 **Reboots Required**